Avocado for Diabetes: Benefits and Risks

 When you feel full longer after meals, you are less likely to snack and consume extra calories.
 The healthy fat in avocados, called monounsaturated fat, can also help your body use insulin more effectively.

-2007 studyTrusted Source evaluated different weight loss plans in people with decreased insulin sensitivity.
+A 2007 studyTrusted Source evaluated different weight loss plans in people with decreased insulin sensitivity.
 The researchers found that a weight loss diet high in monounsaturated fats improves insulin sensitivity in a way not seen in a comparable high-carb diet.
 A weight loss diet is a diet with restricted calories.

 4. It’s loaded with healthy fats